Article by Maggie McGlinchy

 Dan Fox, a comedy writer and producer, uses Lauren's All Purpose Salve as an all-natural hair product.
 Initially drawn to the product because of its design and organic ingeredients, it was the scent that locked in Dan’s support.
 When applied to damp hair, Dan is able to style his tresses in a way that doesn’t feel artificial or, worst of all, crunchy.
 To Dan, self-care is to treat yourself “like my own friend.”

-Eric Lotzer, graduate student and painter, especially loves LAPS for his color-treated hair, which can get dried out from harsh processing.
+Eric Lotzer, an artist, especially loves LAPS for his color-treated hair, which can get dried out from harsh processing.
 “It really rehydrates the follicle,” says Lotzer.
 “It’s not like a pomade where it’s super stiff and greasy, it’s more like a natural oil in your hair.
 It kinda feels like a three-day, not-washing-your-hair look, which is what I liked immediately.”

 Unfortunately for Eric, not only does he struggle with dry hair, but also dry hands.
 Paint is especially drying and a big part of his life in the studio is washing and scrubbing the paint from his hands with a very grainy soap.
 Lauren's All Purpose Salve brings tenderness back to his mitts, his hair, and even his face, when he uses LAPS as both an aftershave and a beard balm.
 Aside from LAPS, Eric says his favorite form of self-care is sleep.